AlexIoannides/pyspark-example-project/README.md

 pipenv shell
 ```

-which is equivalent to 'activating' the virtual environment.
-Any command will now be executed within the virtual environment.
+This is equivalent to 'activating' the virtual environment; any command will now be executed within the virtual environment.
 Use `exit` to leave the shell session.

 ## ETL Project Structure